 The content focus will be viewed through civic and economic lenses.
 Citizenship and civic engagement will be taught through inquiry.
-Eighth grade students will make connections between historical and current/present day issues of the 20th and 21st centuries as a base for implementing change in society.
+Eighth grade students will make connections between historical and current/contemporary issues as a base for implementing change in society.
 Students will recognize and practice their roles and responsibilities as both American and global citizens.
 United States History will focus on the major events that have their roots in the Constitution, Bill of Rights, and subsequent amendments.